 Do I have to be into that whole Master/slave thing to come to South Plains?

 Not at all.
-We do seek to serve the Master/slave community through our education and the International Master/slave Contest, so if M/s is your “thing,” you’ll find an amazing weekend here!
-However, we welcome all kinds of relationships that exchange authority, not just M/s.
-If you’re into kink and BDSM, we’ve got you covered too with plenty of kink and BDSM classes.
+We seek to serve the Master/slave community through education and the IMs Contest and also host the International Person of Leather Contest.
+We welcome all kinds of relationships that exchange authority, not just M/s.
+Whether you are into M/s, BDSM, or any kink in general, we’ve got you covered with an amazing weekend full of social events and classes covering a broad range of M/s, kink, and Leather Community topics.

 Is there a certain way I must behave?